huggingface/diffusers/docs/source/en/api/pipelines/animatediff.md

 ### AnimateDiffVideoToVideoPipeline

-AnimateDiff can also be used to generate visually similar videos or enable style/character/background edits starting from an initial video, allowing you to seamlessly explore creative possibilities.
+AnimateDiff can also be used to generate visually similar videos or enable style/character/background or other edits starting from an initial video, allowing you to seamlessly explore creative possibilities.

 ```python
 import torch